-But first, how do I know all of this?
+But first, how do I know so much about the glucose test?
 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I was diagnosed with glucose intolerance during my last pregnancy, I have worked in a gestational diabetes clinic and I’ve seen THOUSANDS of patients who’ve had GDM, so I’m a great resource here.

 What is the best sign that you passed your glucose test during pregnancy?